willnet/yuba/README.md

 ## ViewModel

-ViewModel is useful when there are many instance variables in controller.
+ViewModel is useful when there are many instance variables in controllers.

 ```ruby
 class PostViewModel < Yuba::ViewModel